sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 ### <a name="articles"></a>Submitted articles

+Wu, K. (Graduate student), **Karmakar, S.**, Gupta, R., Pierdzioch, C. : Climate Risks and Stock Market Volatility Over a Century in an Emerging Market Economy: The Case of South Africa.
+Invited revision from Emerging Markets Finance and Trade

 **Karmakar, S.**, Mukherjee, A.: An Empirical Study of the Occurrence of Heavy-Tails in Training a ReLU Gate